 Get a preapproval letter for the amount you could comfortably spend on the new house.

 Shop around and see if you can get a better interest rate than you are currently paying.

 The moment your home goes on the market, you might be tempted to rush out and buy a new one.
 Keep in mind, it’s almost always more profitable to sell before buying.

 Preparing your home for sale

-- Keep your home neat, tidy and free from undesirable odors.
+Keep your home neat, tidy and free from undesirable odours.